 1. ORGANIZATION, BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING AND REPORTING POLICIES

-The Company has incurred significant net losses and negative cash flows from operations since inception, and as a result has an accumulated deficit of approximately $390,589,000 at June 30, 2017.
-The Company also expects to incur a net loss and negative cash flows from operations for the remainder of 2017.
-The Company’s management believes that successful achievement of the Company’s business objectives will require additional financing.
-Given these conditions, there is substantial doubt about the Company’s ability to continue as a going concern.
-The condensed consolidated financial statements have been prepared on a going concern basis and do not include any adjustments that might result from these uncertainties.
+The Company has incurred significant net losses and negative cash flows from operations since inception, and as a result has an accumulated deficit of approximately $429,698,000 and limited liquidity at June 30, 2020.
+The Company also expects to incur a net loss and negative cash flows from operations for 2020.

-As discussed in Note 3, in March 2016, the Company entered into an agreement (the “Loan Agreement”) pursuant to which it may borrow up to $4,000,000 from the State of Connecticut Department of Economic and Community Development (the “DECD”).
-An initial disbursement of $2,000,000 was made to the Company in April 2016 under the Loan Agreement.
-The Loan Agreement provides that the remaining $2,000,000 will be disbursed if and when the Company achieves certain future milestones.
+As discussed in Note 3, in March 2016, the Company entered into an agreement (as amended, the “Loan Agreement”), pursuant to which it may borrow up to $4,000,000 from the State of Connecticut Department of Economic and Community Development (the “DECD”).
+An initial disbursement of $2,000,000 was made to the Company on April 15, 2016 under the Loan Agreement.
+The remaining $2,000,000 will be advanced if and when the Company achieves certain future milestones.
 The loan may be prepaid at any time without premium or penalty.

 Basis of Presentation